fb tracking

 This page will be updated as the case progresses.

-The proposed expansion of the Keystone XL pipeline across the U.S. sparked a groundbreaking movement to prioritize the well-being of people, the climate, and the planet over the interests of large, profit-hungry oil corporations.
-After over a decade of relentless protests and legal battles, President Joe Biden halted the dangerous pipeline on his first day in office.
+The proposed expansion of the Keystone XL pipeline across the U.S. sparked a groundbreaking movement to prioritize the well-being of people, climate, and the planet over the interests of large, profit-hungry oil corporations.
+After over a decade of relentless protests and legal battles, President Biden halted the dangerous pipeline on his first day in office.

 How did we get here?

-The proposed expansion of the Keystone XL pipeline in 2008 would have pumped 830,000 barrels of tar sands oil per day across 1,200 miles of U.S. land, putting communities and the environment at risk of ecological disaster.
-The pipeline would have also undermined important climate goals and intruded on indigenous sovereignty.
+The proposed expansion of the Keystone XL pipeline in 2008 would have pumped 830,000 barrels of tar sands oil per day across 1,200 miles of land, putting communities and the environment at risk of ecological disaster.
+The pipeline would have also undermined important climate goals and intruded on Indigenous sovereignty.

 The Keystone fight hit a major road bump when Donald Trump signed an executive order within his first week in office allowing the pipeline to move forward.
-Communities continued to lead the fight against fossil fuel expansion anyway, with demonstrations led by indigenous leaders, farmers, ranchers, and environmental activists continuing to stall the project’s expansion.
+Communities continued to lead the fight against fossil fuel expansion anyway, with demonstrations led by Indigenous leaders, farmers, ranchers, and environmental activists continuing to stall the project’s expansion.

 ISDS cases pose serious threat to improving environmental standards